CAODH/SurfDock/README.md

 a sample run:
 `cd ~/SurfDock/bash_scripts/test_scripts/`
-`bash screen_samples.sh`
+`bash screen_pipeline.sh`
 if you want to use the wandb to record the result ,please set the next parameters:
     --wandb
     --wandb_key your_wandb_key
     --wandb_name your_wandb_name
-Finanly, check the result (a csv file include the result DIR) in the out_dir path (which you can find in the score_inplace.sh)
+Finanly, check the result (a csv file include the result DIR) in the out_dir path

 ## Section 6 : Retraining SurfDock